egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 rndc: neither /etc/bind/rndc.conf nor /etc/bind/rndc.key was found
 ```

-There is a reason for this breakage of `rndc`, there is no easy way to determine
+There is a reason for this intentional breakage of `rndc`, there is no easy way to determine
-which instance of the many named daemon that we will be running.
+which instance of the many named daemon that we will be interacting with, especially if we are forgetful after 6 months later.

-We want new sets of `rndc` commands to denote which is which side of the horizon.
-We can use the `<instance>` name here.
+We want new sets of `rndc` commands to denote which is which part of the horizon.
+We can use the `-<instance>` name here.

 Also we want to assist systemd with communicating with the correct instance so
 we repurpose the `/etc/default/bind9` into: